AmCork

 1-888-955-2675

 Cork is bouncing back into the market at a feverish rate because of its many benefits, both to your health and to your home, as well as the environment.
 This type of flooring is extremely beneficial for high traffic areas due to its hardy and enduring nature.
 The self-healing properties, which we will discuss later, make it a wonderful flooring and wall covering alternative to tile, carpet or hardwood.
-And while there are many benefits of cork we will consider, we will also discuss the cons of cork today.
+And while there are many pros of cork flooring we will consider, we will also discuss the cons of cork today.
 Obviously, we are big proponents of cork throughout your home or office, but we want to be fair and give the full spectrum of information to our customers.

 Cork is harvested from the bark of the cork oak tree, quercus suber, which is found native in southwest Europe and northwest Africa.
 All of the cork distributed by Amcork is harvested from the cork oak trees of Portugal.
 The cork oak grows to approximately 66 feet in height, although it can become more stunted in its native environment.
 It also supports a diverse ecosystem.
 In Portugal, it is home to the Iberian Lynx, an endangered species.
 The tree’s bark is the only part of the tree to be harvested every 9 to 12 years.
 The cork tree itself is never felled.
 The trees live approximately 150-250 years, as the harvesting of the cork oak bark is highly regulated in order to maintain the renewable properties of the tree.